Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 Season with sea salt or kosher salt and freshly ground black pepper.

-You can substitute red pepper flakes or chili powder for cayenne pepper.
+Add cayenne pepper, red pepper flakes, or chili powder for spiciness.

 Baking powder

-Just a teaspoon of baking powder lightens up the falafel balls, making them less compact airier, and lighter.
+Baking powder lightens the falafel balls, making them less compact, airier, and lighter.

 Oil

-If you deep-fry them, you’ll need frying oil.
-If you air-fry them you’ll need extra virgin olive oil.
+If you deep-fry the falafel, you’ll need frying oil.
+If you air-fry them, you’ll need some extra virgin olive oil.

 Falafel in a pita bread with hummus

-The day or night before making falafel, put the dry chickpeas in a large pot or bowl with plenty of water and a teaspoon of baking soda.
+The day before making falafel, soak the dried chickpeas in a large bowl with plenty of water for 24 hours.

-To a food processor, add soaked chickpeas, chickpea flour, peeled and chopped onion, chopped garlic cloves, chopped parsley and mint, cumin, coriander, salt, pepper, cayenne pepper, and baking powder.
+To a food processor, add the onion chopped into 4 pieces, peeled garlic cloves, fresh parsley and mint, ground coriander, ground cumin, cayenne pepper, salt, and black pepper.

-Blend until you reach a fine texture, scraping down the sides of the food processor often.
+Add the soaked chickpeas and baking powder and blend until finely coarse, scraping down the sides of the food processor often.

 3. Shape the falafel